 This is what caused the officer in our opening scenario to shoot a man armed with a telephone.
 Between the radio traffic, his experience and the actions of the wife and husband when he arrived, the officer intellectually came to the expectation that the husband would be armed.
 He saw an object in the husband’s hand and allowed his mind to fill in the missing details.
 He made the assumption the object was a gun.
 The power of this assumption is so strong, he will convince himself he saw a gun.

 The officer’s reaction from that point on would be understandable.
 Over the years, officers have shot suspects holding phones, lighters and wallets, firmly believing they saw a gun.
 Of course, the public, the media, and in some cases, the officer’s own agency, doubt the testimony of the officers involved.
 After all, “How could anyone mistake a phone for a gun?”
-On The Job

 So, what does this mean to you on the job?
 Basically, perceptual blindness affects every aspect of your professional and personal life.
 You gain about 80% of your sensory input through your eyes.
 Therefore, you rely very heavily on fast and accurate visual information.
 So, driving your car safely during routine operations, and especially during expedited runs like pursuits, you depend on your sight.
 Every day, hundreds of traffic crashes occur in which the parties say, “I didn’t see the light,” or “I didn’t see the other car.”
 Ever wonder how someone could miss a two-ton vehicle coming right at them?